Tommy Roberts (sports broadcaster): Later career in sports broadcasting

 In 1960 Roberts became publicity director of Garden State Park.
 He reverted the Jersey Stakes, the Memorial Day feature to its original name, the Jersey Derby.
 The winner of the Kentucky Derby, Venetian Way, and Preakness Stakes winner Bally Ache contested the race.
 The track set statewide records for attendance and pari-mutuel betting.

 In 1965 he joined with two others to launch WPHL-TV, the first UHF station to broadcast in Philadelphia.
 Roberts's programming was a precursor of today's ESPN.
 In 1968, he purchased radio station WKDN and changed the call letters to his initials, (W)TMR.

 In 1968 Roberts worked with Madison Square Garden, producing and announcing eight World Boxing Championship bouts that year, concluding with the heavyweight title bout between the world champion Joe Frazier and Oscar Bonavena.
 He also helped line up the television stations for a national TV network of his own and innovated closed-circuit boxing in hotel ballrooms and racetracks.

 In 1971 he launched Roberts Television International and introduced broadcast syndication of major sports and entertainment programming.
 He purchased the rights to telecast Laurel Park's signature race, The Washington D.C.
 International Stakes.
 Roberts produced the program and called the race.
 His company, Independent Television Network, made agreements with 114 stations across the country, along with outlets in seven foreign countries to telecast the event.

 In 1973 Roberts was the race caller for Secretariat's Triple Crown of Thoroughbred Racing series on 800 mutual radio network stations across the country.
 Later, he produced and hosted a series of televised races from Aqueduct Race Track.

 In 1976 Roberts was appointed vice president and general manager of Hialeah Park.
 In his three years at the track he introduced an advance-deposit wagering system allowing betting to be conducted over the telephone.

 Simulcasting in horse racing

 In 1983 Roberts created the first horse racing simulcast, after buying the rights to feed live races via satellite from 30 racetracks to all Nevada casinos.
 He was granted an unconditional gaming license by the Nevada Gaming Commission and began operating there in March 1984.
 Casino patrons were able to wager from all over the country while watching the live races.
 Simulcast now operates worldwide.

+His son Todd Roberts continues the racing simulcast business through Racetrack Television Network and Roberts Communications Network, the latter of which also provides wagering data services to racetracks and bookmakers.